How we drove into it (part 1)

 Light Luggage, Lighter Heart

-Then, finally, it happened.
-The moment I’d imagined for months.
-He landed in Bergamo (don’t get me started on how they call it Milan-Bergamo, as if we’re just a Milan side hustle—no, we’re a whole province with our own soul, thank you very much).
-I saw him at the arrivals gate, and I couldn’t believe it.
-He was there, in my land, in the same place that shaped me.
+Then, finally, he landed in Bergamo—don’t get me started on how they call it Milan-Bergamo, as if we’re just a Milan side hustle; no, we are a whole province with our own soul, thank you.
+I saw him at arrivals and my brain stalled for a second.
+He was there.
+In my land.
+In the place that shaped me.
 None of the men I’d dated since leaving Italy had ever crossed its border for me.
 And there he was—Mo—luggage in hand, heart on sleeve, ready.

 Two Helmets, One Vespa